CollarNetworks/protocol-core/devdocs/audits.briefing.md

 - `maxLTV` is reasonably far from 99.99%

 ## ConfigHub's owner privileges (for BaseManaged contracts)
-- Can rescue tokens using `rescueTokens` **except** for the main asset of each BaseManaged contract: cannot rescue the cash asset from providerNFT or takerNFT, cannot rescue underlying from escrowNFT, cannot rescue takerNFT from loansNFT.
-- Can update the loansNFT closing keeper address and allowed swappers.
 - Can update the values set in ConfigHub and replace the ConfigHub contract that's being used.
 This includes what internal contracts are allowed to open positions, LTV range, durations range, protocol fee parameters.
+- Can update the loansNFT closing keeper address and allowed swappers.

 ## Testing and POC
 - Install run tests excluding fork tests: `forge install && forge build && forge test --nmc Fork`